goaver/api-integration/docs/check-advanced.md

 sidebar_label: Verification Check (Advanced)
 ---

-Using advanced functionality of the check resource will allow deeper and more custom integration as well as offline checking using the Aver API.
-This documentation extends the documentation for Verification Check (Simple)
+Using advanced functionality of the check endpoint will allow deeper and more custom integration as well as offline checking using the Aver API.
+This documentation extends the documentation for <a href="docs/check">Verification Check (Simple)</a>

-# Creating a Check With Check Group Default Overrides
+## Create a Check with Check Group Default Overrides
 Basic Check Create functionality will use the Check Group defaults configured to determine the Check Types, the required Supplemental Document Types, and Watchlist Search recurrence (if applicable).
 If more control is needed in certain cases, the create call can override these defaults with extended parameters.

-## POST /api/check/create
+### POST /api/check/create
 Creates a new check enrollment overriding the Check Types and Supplemental Document Types required

-### Request Parameters
+#### Request Parameters
 - <b>thirdPartyIdentifier (required)</b> - A unique identifier for this create request to ensure idempotentcy and prevent multiple checks being created on your behalf.
 This could be a user account number or unique identifier within your existing application or randomly generated.

 - <b>groupId (required)</b> - The check group context you want this check to be created under.
 (For details on managing your check groups, please see the GoAver.com product documentation)